 McDavid, Kane help Oilers beat Avalanche 6-2 to clinch playoff berth

-EDMONTON, Alberta (AP) — Connor McDavid and Evander Kane each scored two goals, and the Edmonton Oilers bet the Colorado Avalanche 6-2 Friday night to clinch a playoff spot.
+EDMONTON, Alberta (AP) — Connor McDavid and Evander Kane each scored two goals, and the Edmonton Oilers beat the Colorado Avalanche 6-2 Friday night to clinch a playoff spot.

 Corey Perry and Mattias Ekholm also scored for the Oilers, who ended a two-game losing streak and improved to 9-0-1 in their last 10 games at home.
 Stuart Skinner stopped 21 shots.

+The Oilers were looking for a strong showing after a listless 5-0 loss in Dallas on Wednesday.

+“Much needed.
+Not the team or the game that we are, or we want to show, on a daily basis,” said Leon Draisaitl, who had two assists.
+“The most important thing is how you respond, and that’s something over the last couple years — including the playoffs — that this team does really, really well.
+Respond to poor efforts or bad games.”

 Jonathan Drouin and Ross Colton had goals for the Avalanche, who have lost four of their last six.
-Alexandar Georgiev finished with 41 saves.
+Alexandar Georgiev finished with 41 saves as the Avalanche were outshot 46-23.

+“We just weren’t good enough,” Colorado coach Jared Bednar said.
+“It happens every once in a while, it happened tonight.
+They were twice as good as us, with twice as many shots, more than twice as many goals.”

 Edmonton got off to a fast start with a goal just 1:52 into the game when Perry tipped Darnell Nurse's shot past Georgiev for his 11th of the season.